-The author asked a panel of experts on water utility financing (see Appendix B), "What financing trends or innovations are emerging in the publicly owned sector that
+The author asked a panel of experts on water utility financing (see Appendix B), "What financing trends or innovations are emerging in the publicly owned sector that may be transferable to the investor-owned sector?"
+The panel responses were varied, as

-16 American Water Works Association, Water Rates and Related Charges.
+16 American Water Works Association.
+Water Rates and Related Charges.